strawstack/SnakeMath/README.md

     sssss

 The expression has finished evaluating and the snakes path has the shape of a letter `S`.
 As we will see below, the operator `@` causes the grid to be saved as one character of output.
 If the expression were longer, more characters could be saved and output by the expression.

+We don't always have to draw something.
+As a second example, lets use nested brackets to multiply two numbers without using the build-it multiply operator.

+    o.uo.(cu.(c.Y3))

+This expression has two `embedded` arguments in this example we are multiplying `uo` with `cu` which are in base6; in base10, these numbers are 12 and 8 respectively.
+After evaluating this expression, we can find the answer as the only element on the stack: 96.

 ## Integers